 A Washington Post article published Tuesday, Aug.
 26, points out how the Monthly has argued for years that conventional measures of college prestige are far less important than what colleges do for the country.

 In the Post article, Paul Glastris, the Monthly’s editor in chief, said he was pleased that President Obama seems to be endorsing measures of college quality based on institutions’ abilities to change lives and improve society.
 “It doesn’t happen every day that an administration does exactly what you want,” Glastris said.

-“Emory & Henry has throughout its history believed in higher education that not only transforms students, but also transforms the communities in which they live and work,” said Jake Schrum, president of the College.
-“Emory & Henry is a top national liberal arts college because it puts into practice our belief that the liberal arts are an indispensible foundation for the advancement of our nation and its democratic ideals.”
+“Emory & Henry has throughout its history believed in higher education that not only transforms students but also transforms the communities in which they live and work,” said Jake Schrum, president of the College.
+“Emory & Henry is a top national liberal arts college because it puts into practice our belief that the liberal arts are an indispensable foundation for the advancement of our nation and its democratic ideals.”